ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

 * configuration files

 On **Level 1 Systems** (see :srw-wiki:`Supported Platforms and Compilers <Supported-Platforms-and-Compilers>`), these datasets are pre-staged.
-They become available inside the container as long as the top-level directory containing the data is bound via ``-B`` option and argument with the singularity .
+They become available inside the container as long as the top-level directory containing the data is bound via ``-B`` option.

 On **Level 2–4 Systems**, users must download and unpack the data manually: